-Exploration expenditures (gross) decreased by \$434,726 in Q1 2016 and recoveries decreased by \$217,892 in Q1 2016 for a net decrease in exploration expenditures of \$216,834.
-Some of the differences between Q1 2016 and Q1 2015 are as follows:
+Exploration expenditures (gross) decreased by \$102,741 in Q2 2016 and recoveries decreased by \$159,500 in Q2 2016 for a net increase in exploration expenditures of \$56,759.
+Some of the differences between Q2 2016 and Q2 2015 are as follows:

-- In Scandinavia, net expenditures decreased by \$161,756 compared to the prior period primarily due to decreased staffing levels.
-Expenditures in 2016 are directed toward sustaining costs for its offices and personnel, as well as conducting reconnaissance exploration across the region and hosting potential partners for site visits to various projects.
-Eurasian's staff in Scandinavia is retained on a consulting basis only, in order to keep costs low during times of inactivity. - In the USA, gross expenditures decreased from \$528,016 to \$483,154 and recoveries increased from \$43,061 to \$97,625.
+- In Scandinavia, net expenditures increased by \$55,950 compared to the prior period primarily due to geophysics and ground studies on the Gumsberg and Adak VMS projects.
+Expenditures in 2016 are primarily directed toward sustaining costs for its offices and personnel, as well as conducting reconnaissance exploration across the region and hosting potential partners for site visits to various projects.
+Eurasian's staff in Scandinavia is retained on a consulting basis only, in order to keep costs low during times of inactivity. - In the USA, gross expenditures decreased from \$724,555 to \$502,733 and recoveries decreased from \$242,968 to \$52,116.
+The decrease in both expenditures and recoveries relates to land fees paid and recovered in the comparable period by project partners.
 The Americas continue to represent a potentially high value, low cost exploration venue coupled with a large list of prospective partners to conduct EMX's business model.
 Despite tough market conditions, base-metal projects still appear to be sought after and BCE is in discussions with several groups regarding its properties.
-A major focus of BCE for the year will remain to partner available assets, reduce holding costs, and recover a portion of its burn. - In Turkey, gross expenditures decreased by \$121,028, while net expenditures increased by \$132,706.
-In Q1 2015, the Akarca and Sisorta projects were being funded by EMX's partners, however in 2016, both projects are 100% owned and funded by EMX while the Company looks for new partners.
-The Company continues to have its business activities in Turkey managed by Dama Engineering, a well-respected consultant and engineering firm in the Turkish mining community. - In the Asia Pacific region, net expenditures for Q1 2016 totaled \$33,977 compared to \$152,667 in Q1 2016 as the Company operated under a reduced expenditure rate.
+A major focus of BCE for the year will remain to partner available assets, reduce holding costs, and recover a portion of its burn. - In Turkey, gross expenditures increased by \$232,787, while net expenditures increased by \$307,445.
+In Q2 2015, the Akarca and Sisorta projects were being funded by EMX's partners, however during Q2 2016, both projects were 100% owned and funded by EMX (both projects sold under separate share purchase agreements subsequent to June 30, 2016).
+The Company continues to have its business activities in Turkey managed by Dama Engineering, a well-respected consultant and engineering firm in the Turkish mining community.

+• In the Asia Pacific region, a net recovery for Q2 2016 of \$51,988 was realized compared to net expenditues of \$66,499 in Q2 2015 as the Company operated under a reduced expenditure rate, recovered government land fees, and received payments related to partner funded projects.